coderexpert123/nishu9162306344/README.md

 ### Hi there 👋

-Working with Content team at GFG , Intern  at Spark Foundation, I love building amazing software which make an impact,I am Content writer at Elite Productions, Love to working open source projects.
+I'm a Software Engineer who is obsessed with the idea of using software to solve practical problems.
+Software engineering is a never-ending puzzle that I am passionately engaged in solving.
+I believe in the power of programming to transform and improve the lives of people around the world.
+There's certainly yet more to learn, yet more problems to solve, and yet more to build.
+And for this, I am very grateful.
+- 💻 Engineer : Stellantis
 - 👨‍💻 Technical Content Engineer : GeeksForGeeks
 - ⚡ Former SDE : Prowizard India
 - 🔭 Former Software Devloper : Decoder Lab
-- 👋 Founder Of : backyearquestion.com
-- 🌱 I’m currently learning: Machine Lerning
+- 🌱 I’m currently learning: Blockchain
 - 💬 Ask me about :Coding
 - 📫 How to reach me: 7050875890
 - 😄 Pronouns: he/him